Controlling Weeds Requires Balance and Technology Helps

 As unmanned machines become more sophisticated, instead of talking about the “robots” on our farms, we will speak seriously about “row-bots” similar to this autonomous laser weed control robot—the machines we may deploy to manage and protect our rows of crops.

-Our abilities are about to become much better, however, as the revolution in artificial intelligence comes to airborne agriculture.
-In the future, we expect machines to work with less oversight and more accuracy.
+Our abilities are about to become much better, pourtant, as the revolution in artificial intelligence comes to airborne agriculture.
+A l'avenir, we expect machines to work with less oversight and more accuracy.
 Hovering over our property, they’ll examine our fields closely, distinguishing between the crops we want to thrive and the weeds we want to eliminate.
 When they spot a weed that steals moisture and nutrients from the soil, they’ll descend on it and apply a small, precisely delivered dose of herbicide, or perhaps an electric laser, eliminating the weed and allowing our crops to flourish.

 Another technology that will make our farm even more sustainable was introduced at this year’s Farm Progress Show .
 Farmers from around the world were introduced to ‘short corn technology’.
 It’s a plant breeding advancement that isn’t just for short farmers like me!
 We’re excited about the potential of a high-yield crop that would stay ‘short’, less likely to fall over during summer storms and allowing farmers to use ground sprayers, avoiding the high cost of aerial spraying for weeds that might be needed late in the crop season.